West Palm Beach Name Change Lawyer

 - All occupations held in the past five years

 - Any former names, and what courts were involved in those name changes

 - Educational information, if petitioner is a professional

 - Criminal history

 Petitioners must be fingerprinted and pass both state and federal background checks, and they must file the petition in a Florida court.
 After the paperwork is submitted, a court may hold a name change hearing to rule on the petition.
 If there are no objections to the change before the hearing date, a judge may grant the petition without a final hearing.
 After the petition is granted, the judge issues a court order in the form of a Florida Name Change Judgment that qualifies as your certified name-change document to be submitted to the appropriate agencies.

-Discuss Your Name Change Petition with a Palm Beach Gardens Lawyer
+Discuss Your Name Change Petition with a West Palm Beach Lawyer